mcabralpinto/prime-factor-codification/README.md

 "g" in PFWS is 0'1'(1'0).
 ```

 It would be unpractical to find a letter's code every time it is to be used.
-Luckily, `pfws.py` pre-stores every letter's code in a dictionary to further optimize the code:
+Luckily, `pfws.py` pre-stores every letter's specific code in a dictionary to further optimize the program:

 ```python
 letters : Dict[str, str] = {"a": "0'0'0'0", "b": "0'0'0'1", "c": "0'0'1'0", "d": "0'0'0'2", "e": "0'0'1'(1)",